georgewatson/solarize-everything/README.md

 ## How it works

-The script iterates over the page elements, extracts the computed colour, and sets the colour to the Solarized colour (from the sixteen-colour palette) with the minimum Euclidian distance from this colour in [CIELAB](https://en.wikipedia.org/wiki/CIELAB_color_space) space.
+The script iterates over the page elements, extracts the computed colour, and sets the colour to the Solarized colour (divided into foreground and background palettes) with the minimum Euclidian distance from this colour in [CIELAB](https://en.wikipedia.org/wiki/CIELAB_color_space) space.

 It currently operates on the following CSS properties: